Dante2617012022/Chat-bot-IA/README.md

 - Environment variables configured in a `.env` file:
   - `OPENAI_API_KEY` – your OpenAI API key.
   - `MERCADO_PAGO_ACCESS_TOKEN` – token for Mercado Pago.
 - `STORE_ADDRESS` – optional store location sent to users asking for our address.
+When a user writes phrases like "dónde queda" or "cómo llego", the bot replies with this address (or a fallback message if not set).

 Install dependencies with:

 ```bash